microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

     You may also notice that reward value on each simulation step is always 1.
 This is because our goal is to survive as long as possible, i.e. keep the pole to a reasonably vertical position for the longest period of time.

-    > In fact, CartPole simulation is considered solved if we manage to get the average reward of 195 over 100 consecutive trials.
+    ✅ In fact, the CartPole simulation is considered solved if we manage to get the average reward of 195 over 100 consecutive trials.

 ## State discretization